 CIN.
 I'm going to make a fine investment.
 I'm going to place it in the care of that fine man - so like the orphan boy who died.
-I'm going to place it in the firm of Ross & Co. - to build up the house and save the little town I've known as home.
+I'm going to place it in the firm of Ross & Co. - to build up the house and save the little town are angels on the earth.

+I've known as home.